What Is Beauty?

 Re “We Don’t Have to Be Beautiful” (Sunday Review, April 7):

 As a younger teen, I became in no way at ease carrying anything too female or pores and skin-revealing.
 Hoodies, denim, and sneakers had been the handiest things in my closet.
-And yet, my bedroom became the opposite of this mindset: I had posters of the Jonas Brothers, and the Twilight cast plastered over my walls, a large warm crimson Hello Kitty blanket laid throughout my mattress, and a massive series of Barbie and Bratz dolls.
+And yet, my bedroom became the opposite of this mindset: I had posters of the Jonas Brothers, the Twilight cast plastered over my walls, a large warm crimson Hello Kitty blanket laid throughout my mattress, and a massive series of Barbie and Bratz dolls.
 It became a stark assessment to the girl who hung out with boys to playing video games and soccer and favored using bikes around Philadelphia.